BibleReadingPlan/BibleReadingPlans/README.md

 1. Bug fix: Corrects problems with passage headers for non-English languages -- sometimes header would contain both English and other language.

+1. Bug fix: Fixed error which was causing Create Bible Reading Plans plugin to not work.

 ## 2.2.3

 Get Bible book name in language being used in cases where that is not already available, giving priority to the name used in localization.